Bart: Christmas is a time when people of all religions come together to worship Jesus Christ.

-comes up frequently.
 This could be justified in that many non-Christians socially celebrate Christmas with friends, despite having no ties to the holiday themselves.
+Also, people already held end-of-the-year festivities centuries before Christ's birth and the Church simply adapted Jesus' birth to that date because these pagan festivities were too popular to simply ignore or surpress.

-- In one comic Harley Quinn mentions how the place they're staying is boring and has no presents, despite it being December, and asks if they can at least have a Christmas tree.
+- In one Harley & Ivy comic Harley Quinn mentions how the place they're staying is boring and has no presents, despite it being December, and asks if they can at least have a Christmas tree.
 Her eco-terrorist friend Poison Ivy shuts her down and brings up the fact Harley is Jewish.
 Harley then states that she likes how bright and colorful Christmas trees are.
-This scene was used in Batman: The Animated Series but leaves out the mention of Harley being Jewish.
+This scene was used earlier in Batman: The Animated Series but left out the mention of Harley being Jewish.

 - The "Secret Santa" episode of Warehouse 13 puts a dreidel by the name of Saul Rubinek (the actor playing Artie) in the credits, and Claudia does give a Jewish prayer at the end of the episode.
 But most of Artie and Claudia's plotline in the episode revolves around the Christmas present she is trying to get him (which ends up being both a musical instrument and a reunion with his father).